···

 Movies and motivational speakers make it seem like everyone else has figured it out.

-Confusing Purpose and Passion
+Purpose vs. Passion

 Passion is fuel.
 Direction is where you channel it.
 They overlap but aren't the same.